YoRyan/openrails-timetables/USA1A/README.md

 #### Errata

+* MARC trains use push-pull operation.
+For these trains, you **must** use a consist with a drivable cab at either end.
 * Some MARC and Amtrak trains run many minutes behind schedule because they're scheduled to perform overtakes I haven't incorporated into their paths.
 * Northeast Regional trains do not make the northbound stop at Newark, DE.
 The inner Amtrak track does not have a platform marker and the Regional would conflict with SEPTA trains if it switched to the outer track to make the stop.
 * Certain southbound SEPTA trains skip the Highland Ave and Marcus Hook stops because, as of Open Rails X1.3.1-123-g332ddb9c, they would stop indefinitely if they made those stops.